 Markim Hall, Third Floor

-The CEC has compiled the following list to assist you in your search for a service opportunity.
+The Civic Engagement Center has compiled the following list to assist you in your search for a service opportunity.
 We neither advocate or endorse these organizations or programs.
 Please use caution and discretion when seeking opportunities.

 NGOabroad is a unique service that provides frugal, customized international volunteer options and helps people enter international humanitarian work.

 AFS is a leader in intercultural learning and offers international exchange programs in over 50 countries around the world through independent, not-for-profit AFS organizations, each with a network of volunteers, a professionally staffed office, and headed up by a volunteer board.
 AFS Intercultural Programs provides worldwide leadership, coordination, support, quality control and development of AFS organizations and programs.

 Catholic Network of Volunteer Service

 CNVS, established in 1963, is a non-profit membership organization of 200 domestic and international volunteer and lay mission programs.
 Currently, more than 10,000 volunteers and lay missioners serve in these programs throughout the U.S. and in 108 other countries